 On Tuesday-Friday, we do a short 5-minute warm-up.
 I keep the warm-ups in a binder located by my document camera.
-I use this template every week.
-(I usually hand write them, but I included this one as a bonus in my experimental design bundle for middle school.)
+The same template can be used every week.
+(I usually handwrite them, but I included this one as a bonus in my experimental design bundle for middle school.)

 What about Monday?